Radhika-Saini/Memory-Card-Game/README.md

 # Memory-Card-Game

-This is a simple memory card gamr you can play here -https://radhika-saini.github.io/Memory-Card-Game/
+This is a simple memory card game.

+you can play here -https://radhika-saini.github.io/Memory-Card-Game/